tdwg/website/content/pages/conferences/2021/index.md

 ## Abstracts

-Abstracts are required for all contributions (oral presentations and virtual posters) and will be published in our open access journal, [Biodiversity Information Science and Standards](https://biss.pensoft.net/) (BISS).
-Presenters are required to complete registration before abstracts can be published.
-The [call for abstracts](https://www.tdwg.org/conferences/2021/call-for-abstracts/) was released 6 June with a deadline of 2 August. **The deadline for abstract submission has now closed.**
+Abstracts are required for all contributions (oral presentations and virtual posters) and are being published in our open access journal, [Biodiversity Information Science and Standards](https://biss.pensoft.net/) (BISS) as [TDWG Proceedings 2021](https://biss.pensoft.net/collection/293/).
+Presenters are required to complete registration before abstracts can be published. **[Please register](https://reg.conferences.dce.ufl.edu/Basic/1400081801) by 3 September 2021.**

+The [call for abstracts](https://www.tdwg.org/conferences/2021/call-for-abstracts/) was released 6 June with a deadline of 2 August.
+This deadline was extended to 20 August for posters only.
+The deadline for submission of abstracts has now closed.

 ## Scheduling